Sonny Seeza: Jam Master Jay

 Suave, Fredro Starr and Big DS met Jam Master Jay in a traffic jam at The Jones Beach GreekFest Festival on July 13, 1991.
-Jay give them about two months to get a demo, but Suave and Big DS couldn't make it to the studio as they were stranded in Connecticut.
-Onyx manager, Jeff Harris, later asked Fredro to come to the studio with his cousin, Kirk Jones (Sticky Fingaz) who, at the time, had a solo career under the name Trop.
-Jones, who was still in high school, would frequently cut class to work at a barber shop where he was reportedly making a thousand dollars a week.
+Jay provided two months for the group to make a demo album, but Suave and Big DS could not travel to the studio from Connecticut.
+The group's manager, Jeffrey Harris, requested that Fredro come to the studio with his cousin, Kirk Jones (Sticky Fingaz) who, at the time, had a solo career under the name Trop.
+Jones, who was still in high school, would allegedly cut class to work at a barber shop where he was reportedly making a thousand dollars a week.
 Fredro and Sticky Fingaz made two records, "Stik 'N' Muve" and "Exercise".

 "...When we went to the studio we made two records.
 One was called 'Stick and Move' and the other was called 'Exercise'.
 And they both were crazy!
 When Jay heard the songs he was like, 'Yo, I love the group'."
 Sticky Fingaz would join Onyx as a full-time member after Jam Master Jay stated, “If Sticky ain't in the group, it ain't no group!”.
 Jay signed the group to his label, JMJ Records, for a single deal, followed by an EP deal.
 An album deal was later signed, due, in part, to the fact that the group managed to create 10 songs on a 6-song budget.